digiltd/oh-rtd-test/Actions.md

 **TinkerForge Action**

-The TinkerForge Action provides direct interaction with some of the TinkerForge devices (since 1.7.0).
-The TinkerForge action depends on the TinkerForge binding.
-In order to use these actions you must install the [TinkerForge Binding](https://github.com/openhab/openhab/wiki/Tinkerforge-Binding) and configure it in openhab.cfg.
+The TinkerForge Action plugin provides direct interaction with some of the TinkerForge devices (since 1.7.0).
+The action depends on the TinkerForge binding.
+In order to use these actions you must install the TinkerForge Action bundle and the [TinkerForge Binding](https://github.com/openhab/openhab/wiki/Tinkerforge-Binding) and add at least a hosts configuration value for the binding in openhab.cfg.
-These actions are available:
+These action functions are available:
 1. tfClearLCD(String uid)

 	Clears the display of the LCD with the given uid.